otris/ews-cpp/CONTRIBUTING.md

   * Create a branch based on master; `git branch my-work master` then checkout the new branch with `git checkout my-work`.
 Please avoid working directly on the `master` branch.
-* Make sure you stick to the coding style that is used already.
+* Make sure you stick to the existing coding style.
 * Prior to committing, stage your changes and run `git clang-format` if it is available on your platform.
 * Make commits of logical units and describe them properly.
 See